sirkostya009/sirkostya009/README.md

 ## Wassup, my name is Constantine

 #### A tech freak.
 A funny fella.
-A Java, Go dev.
+A (mostly) backend dev.

 I'm currently working on/studying:
-- Golang, love the lingo, it's got its own downsides but overall a refreshing experience from Java.
+- Golang, love the lingo, it got its own downsides but overall a refreshing experience compared to Java.
-- [REDACTED]-store, basically an online solution for a [REDACTED] shop.
+- [REDACTED]-store, basically an online solution for [REDACTED].
 Currently private.

 My pride and joy:
 - [ai-cheats](https://github.com/sirkostya009/ai-cheats) a way to cheat on my uni's online tests.
 Currently abandoned because OpenAI models are rather stupid and expensive (nah I'm just broke).